Our Approach

 Initially in development to treat Alzheimer’s disease (AD), a severe neurodegenerative disorder affecting around 30 million people worldwide, varoglutamstat targets the enzymes glutaminyl cyclases QPCT and QPCTL, which play an important role in promoting AD via QPCT-mediated formation of a neurotoxic Abeta variant, N3pE amyloid (pGlu-Abeta) and QPCTL-modulated CCL2 neuroinflammatory activity.
 Targeting these two enzymes, enables varoglutamstat to work upstream of other approaches such as monoclonal antibodies.

-Based on highly encouraging efficacy data suggesting an improvement in kidney function, measured using a pre-specified endpoint in VIVIAD, we are now focusing on developing varoglutamstat in diseases with an inflammatory / fibrotic component, such as of the kidney.
+Based on these results, as well as highly encouraging efficacy data from the two studies, showing an improvement in kidney function under treatment with varoglutamstat, development of varoglutamstat in AD was discontinued and Vivoryon is now focused on developing varoglutamstat in diseases with an inflammatory / fibrotic component, such as of the kidney.

 Expanded Access Policy